ottendorfcipher/javascript-fantasy-tools/README.md

 DEV API Location: `public/assets/js/api.js` , `server/index.js` & `public/assets/js/main.js `

+3. Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format

-3. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
+4. Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value

-4. Visualize data in a graph, chart, or other visual representation of data
+5. Visualize data in a graph, chart, or other visual representation of data